-Boeing Pilots Detected 737 Max Flight Control Glitch Two Years Before Deadly Crash
+Boeing Pilots Detected 737 Max Flight Control Glitch 2 Years Before Deadly Crash

 New evidence indicates that Boeing pilots knew about "egregious" problems with the 737 Max airplane three years ago, but federal regulators were not told about them.